Travis d'Arnaud Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 16th in the league.
+- The Padres pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Padres rank 20th in baseball in home runs allowed (nine total, 1.3 per game).
+- Padres pitchers combine to allow 10 total home runs at a clip of 1.3 per game (to rank 18th in baseball).

-- The Padres will send Martinez (0-1) out for his second start of the season.
+- Wacha (1-0) gets the start for the Padres, his second of the season.

-- In his most recent time out on Saturday, the right-hander threw seven innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he went six innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.